 Talent discards the supernatant by gently removing 80% to 90% of the liquid with a P1000 pipette.

-Resuspend the pellet in 1.5 milliliters of pre-warmed growth medium and gently triturate the suspension [1].
+Resuspend the pellet in 1 milliliter of pre-warmed growth medium and gently triturate (“tri·chuh·reit”) the suspension [1].
 Ensure that the pellet or large fragments of the pellet are no longer visible and cells are in a single cell suspension [2].

 Talent resuspends the pellet in 1.5 mL of pre-warmed growth medium and gently triturates the suspension.